 You haven’t said anything about team instructions?

 Team instructions have knock-on effects that you often don’t realise until you pause the game.
 For instance, I play with one striker and my team focus play down the left.
 Off the ball, I often find my striker trying to find space down the left, to provide an out-ball option.
 Team instructions affect players’ positions, not just their decisions.

 Allowing the team to play wider gives players with an inclination to hug the touchline, or shift themselves wider, that opportunity.
 For example, an inside forward in a wide team shape would operate differently from an inside forward in a narrow shape.

 The overlap and underlap instructions should make sense.
 The overlap instruction encourages my right wing-back to bomb forward, and the rest of the team to keep the ball before seeking out the opportunity to swing it to their side.
 On the left side, our penetrating runs will be on the inside channel, predominantly through Calvert-Lewin.

-A lot of the instructions are there to encourage more passes to be completed.
+Many of the instructions encourage more passes.
 I used to ask my players to dribble more, but now only my attacking wing-back, inside forward and false nine have that instruction.
 It would disrupt our ball circulation and cause us defensive problems after losing possession if we allowed everyone else to dribble at will.